-This is the initial public offering of shares of common stock of Latham Topco, Inc., a Delaware corporation.
-We are offering shares of common stock.
+This is the initial public offering of shares of common stock of Latham Group, Inc., a Delaware corporation.
+We are offering 20,000,000 shares of common stock.

-We expect the public offering price to be between \$ and \$ per share.
+The public offering price of our common stock is \$19.00 per share.
 Prior to this offering, there has been no public market for our common stock.
-We intend to apply to list our common stock on The Nasdaq Global Select Market ("NASDAQ") under the symbol "SWIM."
+Our common stock has been approved for listing on The Nasdaq Global Select Market ("NASDAQ") under the symbol "SWIM."